-COMMERCIAL CONSIGNMENTS: Commercial Invoice must be signed by shipper and is required “in Original” to apply for Customs clearance.
-The Commercial Invoice must be IN SPANISH (In case of invoices issued in a different language, a translation will have to be rendered dully signed by the consignee).
+COMMERCIAL SHIPMENTS: The commercial invoice must be signed by the sender and is required “in original” to request customs clearance.
+The commercial invoice must be IN SPANISH (In the case of invoices issued in a different language, a translation will have to be rendered by the consignee).

-- Full name and address of both shipper and consignee
+- Full name and address of the sender and consignee

 - Country of Origin of the goods.